 Explore the marble quarries of Carrara on a 4x4 off-road adventure with this 5-hour tour from Pisa.
-Reaching an altitude of 4000 ft you will be privy to some awesome landscapes as well as entering into private areas that the general public never sees.
+Reaching an altitude of 4000 ft you will be privy to some awesome landscapes as well as enter into private areas that the general public never sees.

 See Florence like the rich and famous, from behind the wheel of a flaming red Ferrari.
 This 30, 60, 90, or 180-minutes Ferrari drive with an expert guide departs from Piazzale Michelangelo.

-But you don’t need to drive around in a Ferrari to see Tuscany in style, you can also opt for a driver with car (NCC) who will escort you on an itinerary of your choice.
-A professional driver will have the patience to deal with Italian traffic and even a few suggests for great places to stop for photos, a meal or even a wine tasting.
+But you don't need to drive around in a Ferrari to see Tuscany in style, you can also opt for a driver with a car (NCC) who will escort you on an itinerary of your choice.
+A professional driver will have the patience to deal with Italian traffic and even a few suggestions for great places to stop for photos, a meal or even a wine tasting.

-The idea of be-bopping on the back of a classic Vespa scooter, winding through the back roads of Siena, Florence and Chianti with the summer breeze in your face is particularly enchanting.
+The idea of be-bopping on the back of a classic Vespa scooter, winding through the back roads of Siena, Florence, and Chianti with the summer breeze in your face is particularly enchanting.
 After a practice session, choose to drive your own scooter or hop on behind a tour escort and then you are off to explore the landscapes the wineries.

 Many will tell you the best way - ever - to see Tuscany is on a bike tour.
 Taking everything at a slow and easy pace, stopping for photo opportunities and to visit small towns in between hills, helps you enter into the heart of the area.
-The soft itineraries, the large number of “white” roads also known easy to navigate dirt roads and the clean fresh air of the region, simply make everything look even more beautiful.
+The soft itineraries, a large number of "white" roads also known easy to navigate dirt roads and the clean fresh air of the region, simply make everything look even more beautiful.
 When you choose to use a professional bike tour agency all you need to do is show up ready to pedal...or not, you can always opt to accompany your sporty partner in the support van!